Skip to content

 • Solves semester scheduling

-• Recurring lab and cohort sessions with one-off exceptions
+• Recurring lab and cohort sessions booked once, not week by week

 • Solves sponsor visibility